-Super Over
+Super Over Procedure

-- 1. The following procedure shall apply where the Playing Conditions provide for a Super Over to determine the winner of a tied match.
-Other than where expressly stated in this Appendix (or by necessary implication), all relevant Playing Conditions for the match shall apply to the Super Over. - A Super Over involves each team facing an over of six balls (unless ended earlier as provided for in paragraph 2), and the winner shall be the team scoring the greater number of runs, irrespective of the number of wickets lost. - 3.
-The loss of two wickets shall end the batting team's one over innings. - 4.
+The following procedure shall apply where the Playing Conditions provide for a Super Over to determine the winner of a tied match.
+Other than where expressly stated in this Appendix (or by necessary implication), all relevant Playing Conditions for the match shall apply to the Super Over.

+- 1. A Super Over involves each team facing an over of six balls (unless ended earlier as provided for in paragraph 2), and the winner shall be the team scoring the greater number of runs, irrespective of the number of wickets lost. - 2.
+The loss of two wickets shall end the batting team's one over innings. - 3.
 If the Super Over is a tie, subsequent Super Overs shall be played until a winner is determined.
-Other than in exceptional circumstances (as set out in paragraph 25 below), an unlimited number of Super Overs may be played where necessary to determine a result. - Subject to weather conditions, the Super Over shall take place on the scheduled day of the match at a time to be determined by the ICC Match Referee.
-In normal circumstances it shall commence 5 minutes after the conclusion of the match. - 6.
+Other than in exceptional circumstances (as set out in paragraph 25 below), an unlimited number of Super Overs may be played where necessary to determine a result. - 4.
+Subject to weather conditions, the Super Over shall take place on the scheduled day of the match at a time to be determined by the ICC Match Referee.
+In normal circumstances it shall commence 5 minutes after the conclusion of the match. - 5.
 The Super Over shall be played until completion, but if there are any delays or interruptions during the Super Over, extra time (taken from the start of the first Super Over) is allocated to complete the Super Over or any subsequent Super Overs.
-The amount of extra time allocated to the Super Over is the greater of; - a) the gap between the time at which the match ended and the time the original match would have been scheduled to finish had the entire extra time provision been utilized, or - b) 20 minutes. - 7.
-Should play be delayed prior to or during the Super Over(s) once the playing time lost exceeds the extra time allocated, the Super Over(s) shall be abandoned (see paragraph 24 below). - 8.
-The Super Over shall take place on the pitch allocated for the match, unless otherwise determined by the umpires in consultation with the Ground Authority and the ICC Match Referee. - 9.
-Only nominated players in the match (including Concussion Replacements) may participate in the Super Over. - 10.
-Any penalty time being served in the match shall be carried forward to the Super Over. - 11.
-The umpires shall stand at the same end at which they finished the match. - 12.
-The team batting second in the match shall bat first in the Super Over. - 13.
-Each Team shall be allowed one unsuccessful player review per innings per Super Over. - 14.
+The amount of extra time allocated to the Super Over is the greater of; - a. the gap between the time at which the match ended and the time the original match would have been scheduled to finish had the entire extra time provision been utilized, or - b.
+20 minutes. - 6.
+Should play be delayed prior to or during the Super Over(s) once the playing time lost exceeds the extra time allocated, the Super Over(s) shall be abandoned (see paragraph 24 below). - 7.
+The Super Over shall take place on the pitch allocated for the match, unless otherwise determined by the umpires in consultation with the Ground Authority and the ICC Match Referee. - 8.
+Only nominated players in the match (including Concussion Replacements) may participate in the Super Over. - 9.
+Any penalty time being served in the match shall be carried forward to the Super Over. - 10.
+The umpires shall stand at the same end at which they finished the match. - 11.
+The team batting second in the match shall bat first in the Super Over. - 12.
+Each team shall be allowed to have one player review during the Super Over. - 13.
 The captain of the fielding team (or her nominee) shall select the ball with which the fielding team shall bowl its over in the Super Over from the box of spare balls provided by the umpires (which shall include the balls used in the match, but no new balls).
 The team fielding second may then choose to use the same ball as chosen by the team bowling first or choose another ball from the same box.
-If the ball needs to be changed, the relevant Playing Conditions as they apply in the match shall also apply in the Super Over. - 15.
-The fielding side shall choose the end from which it is to bowl its one over. - 16.
-The Super Over shall be played with the same fielding restrictions as would be applicable for the last over in an uninterrupted match. - 17.
+If the ball needs to be changed, the relevant Playing Conditions as they apply in the match shall also apply in the Super Over. - 14.
+The fielding side shall choose the end from which it is to bowl its one over. - 15.
+The Super Over shall be played with the same fielding restrictions as would be applicable for the last over in an uninterrupted match. - 16.
 The interval between the two overs in the Super Over shall be 5 minutes.